EA31337/EA31337-indicators-common/Oscillator/README.md

 ## WPR (Williams Percent Range)

-WPR indicator is a momentum oscillator developed by Larry Williams.
-It is used to identify overbought and oversold conditions in the market and potential trend reversals.
-The WPR indicator oscillates between -100 and 0, with readings above -20 considered overbought and readings below -80 considered oversold.
+The Williams Percent Range (WPR) indicator, also known as Williams %R, is a momentum oscillator that helps traders identify overbought and oversold conditions in the market.
+It was developed by Larry Williams and is based on the concept of measuring the relationship between the current price and the range of prices over a specific period.

 The WPR indicator calculates the percentage of the difference between the current closing price and the highest high over a specified period, relative to the difference between the highest high and the lowest low over the same period.
 The formula is then inverted and multiplied by -100 to obtain the WPR value.

 When the WPR indicator reaches or exceeds the -20 level, it suggests that the market is overbought, meaning the price may have risen too far too quickly, and a reversal or correction may occur.
 Conversely, when the WPR indicator falls to or below the -80 level, it indicates oversold conditions, implying that the price may have declined too rapidly and could potentially reverse to the upside.

+Here are the key points about the Williams Percent Range (WPR) indicator:

+- Calculation: The WPR indicator is calculated using the following formula: %R = (Highest High - Close) / (Highest High - Lowest Low) * -100 The indicator oscillates between 0 and -100, where 0 represents the highest high and -100 represents the lowest low within the specified period.

+- Overbought and Oversold Levels: The WPR indicator is typically displayed as a line chart that oscillates between 0 and -100.
+Traders often consider values above -20 as overbought, suggesting that the price has risen too far, too fast and may be due for a reversal or correction.
+Values below -80 are considered oversold, indicating that the price has declined too much, too quickly and may be poised for a bounce or a potential reversal.

+- Divergence Analysis: Traders also use the WPR indicator to identify divergences between the indicator and price movements.
+For example, if the price is making lower lows but the WPR indicator is making higher lows (bullish divergence), it suggests potential strength in buying pressure and a possible trend reversal.
+  Conversely, if the price is making higher highs but the WPR indicator is making lower highs (bearish divergence), it indicates potential weakness in buying pressure and a possible trend reversal.

+- Reversal Signals: The WPR indicator can generate buy and sell signals based on overbought and oversold conditions.
+When the indicator moves above -20 and then crosses back below it, it may indicate a bearish reversal and a potential selling opportunity.
+Similarly, when the indicator moves below -80 and then crosses back above it, it may suggest a bullish reversal and a potential buying opportunity.

+The Williams Percent Range (WPR) indicator is a popular tool for identifying overbought and oversold conditions in the market.
+Traders use it to determine potential trend reversals, assess buying or selling pressure, and generate trading signals.
+By monitoring the WPR indicator, traders can gain insights into market sentiment and make informed decisions about their trading strategies.